This page contains common questions from users of JupyterHub, broken down by their roles within organizations.

 The longer answer: it depends on your deployment.
 Because JupyterHub is very flexible, it can be used in a variety of deployment setups.
 This often entails connecting your JupyterHub to other infrastructure (such as a Dask Gateway service).
 There are many security decisions to be made in these cases, and the security of your JupyterHub deployment will often depend on these decisions.

 If you are worried about security, don’t hesitate to reach out to the JupyterHub community in the Jupyter Community Forum.
-This community of practice has many individuals with experience running secure JupyterHub deployments.
+This community of practice has many individuals with experience running secure JupyterHub deployments and will be very glad to help you out.

 No - JupyterHub manages user sessions and can control computing infrastructure, but it does not provide these things itself.
 You are expected to run JupyterHub on your own infrastructure (local or in the cloud).
 Moreover, JupyterHub has no internal concept of “data”, but is designed to be able to communicate with data repositories (again, either locally or remotely) for use within interactive computing sessions.